Excerpts from “The Roman Barbarian Wars, The Era of Roman Conquest.”

 Wilcox, P., BARBARIANS AGAINST ROME Rome’s Celtic, Germanic, Spanish and Gallic Enemies (Osprey Publishing, 2000).

-Written by Ludwig Heinrich Dyck, originally published on 07 April 2017 in Ancient History Encylopeidia under the following license: Creative Commons: Attribution-NonCommercial-ShareAlike.
+Written by Ludwig Heinrich Dyck, originally published on 07 April 2017 in Ancient History Encyclopedia under the following license: Creative Commons: Attribution-NonCommercial-ShareAlike.
 This license lets others remix, tweak, and build upon this content non-commercially, as long as they credit the author and license their new creations under the identical terms.
+The article above contains additional images.